 Once you have sucked all of the air out your mouth will be vacuum-stuck on there.
 You can wait a few seconds and then pull off.
 “Pop” the seal will be broken.
 If this doesn’t happen, you possibly have a nasty leak.
 This is a problem that will not allow you to sound at all good while learning to play the flute.
 Take your flute to a flute technician.

-5. There are also tiny little screws behind the keys and under the rods on your flute.
+There are also tiny little screws behind the keys and under the rods on your flute.
 REALLY DON’T TOUCH THESE.
 They are for adjusting tension between multiple parts of the flute.
 Messing with these is a not smart thing to do.
 You’ll be off to repair-land faster than the Flight of the Bumblebee if you don’t heed this warning.

-Remember to clean it (another article for another day) and put it away safely in its case daily.
-Although it is pretty to look at and you may be tempted to leave it out so you can look at it and pick it up often – please don’t.
+Store your flute in its case daily.
+Although it is pretty to look at and you may be tempted to leave it out so you can look at it and pick it up often – push away the temptation.
 It needs to stay protected from dust and tarnishing so you can continue improving and enjoying your flute.

 Have a great day!